Hello little Shana!

 WHAT REMEDY IS BEETHOVEN?

-And then write to us at LEWRA@aol.com and let us know what you think.
+Write to me at LEWRA@aol.com and tell me what you think.
 The answer will be in next month’s ezine.

 OK, how did we do?
 Is anybody there?
 You’re on the air at Hpathy.com!